-Here we propose a new mathematical model, which couples a convectiondiffusion equation with a level set equation, for tracking the evolution of an epithelial cell set, in a single crypt.
-In particular, we simulate the evolution of the contour (or equivalently, of the shape) of this epithelial cell set, in time, by means of its cell density.
-The model relies on biological and medical information, and assumes the evolution of this epithelial cell set is due to three main effects.
-The first is the movement (mainly upwards) of the cells belonging to the set itself.
-The second effect is the assumption that the transport of the epithelial cell set is also generated by the others cells surrounding it, which, as a consequence of their normal behavior, tend to push the epithelial cell set out of the crypt.
-Finally, the third effect, corresponds to a cell proliferation rate inside the epithelial cell set itself.
-It should be stressed that all these effects are incorporated in the parameters and coefficients of the mathematical model here considered.
-Their choice is again based on the description of the phenomena reported in the literature (see for instance [1, 2, 3, 4, 5]).
-Essentially, they tend to capture both a normal and abnormal behavior of the epithelial cell set, with emphasis on the convection, diffusion and on the inner proliferative effect of the set.
+To set up the model we use biological and medical information, and assume the evolution of the epithelial cell set is due to three main effects.
+The first describes the movement (mainly upwards) of the cells belonging to the set itself.
+The second is the the convective motion of the epithelial cell set generated by the others cells surrounding it, which, as a consequence of their normal behavior, tend to push the epithelial cell set out of the crypt.
+Finally, the third effect, is associated to the cell proliferation rate inside the epithelial cell set.
+All these effects are incorporated in the parameters and coefficients of the mathematical model here considered.
+Their values are based on the description of the phenomena reported in the literature (see for instance [2, 3, 5, 4, 11]).
+Basically, these parameters tend to capture both a normal and abnormal behavior of the epithelial cell set, with emphasis on the convection, diffusion and on the inner proliferative effect of the epithelial cell set itself.

-We report two numerical simulations: with and without the proliferative effect.
-The results seem to be reveal somewhat what is observed in reality, in normal crypts, with an extra information concerning the shape of the epithelial cell set and the distribution of the cell density inside this set.
+Two numerical simulations are reported : with and without the proliferative effect.
+The results seem to reveal somewhat what is observed in reality, in normal crypts, with an extra information concerning the shape of the epithelial cell set and the distribution of the cell density.

 We finish this introduction with a brief outline of the paper.
-It includes a short description of the coupled model, in section 2, with details concerning the crypt geometry and the definition adopted for the flux of the cells belonging to the epithelial cell set.
-The numerical procedure proposed for the solution of the mathematical model is outlined in section 3 (with a proof related to a fixed point argument).
-The corresponding numerical simulations are reported in section 4.
+It includes a short description of the coupled model, in Section 2, with details concerning the crypt geometry and the definition adopted for the flux of the cells belonging to the epithelial cell set.
+The numerical procedure proposed for the solution of the mathematical model is outlined in Section 3 (with a proof related to a fixed point argument).
+The corresponding numerical simulations are reported in Section 4.
 Finally some conclusions and future work are discussed in the last section.